 Subsidiary protection beneficiaries also receive a ‘Stamp 4’ residence permit.
 This allows them to stay in Ireland for a specified period of time, which is normally of three years’ renewable duration.
 They have a right to apply for naturalisation after five years from the date they were granted subsidiary protection.

-For renewal of their residence card, refugees do not require a letter from the ISD.
-However, subsidiary protection beneficiaries do require a letter from ISD to receive a further three years of stay in Ireland.
-No further information was available on any difficulties related to this process.
 In 2016, the Department of Justice introduced a new online booking system to address the long queues that migrants living in Dublin faced outside the ISD office at Burgh Quay to register for or renew their residence card.
-However, issues are still being reported using the online booking system, although a set of software fixes were introduced in September 2018 to prevent the booking of block appointments with internet bots.
+However, issues were reported using the online booking system, although a set of software fixes were introduced in September 2018 to prevent the booking of block appointments with internet bots.
 The Department of Justice announced in 2018 that there would be a tender to replace this system but by the end of 2019, it stated that the tender would not be advertised until the New Year.

 [2] ibid.